elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/chapters/chapter_01.md

 TODO: demonstrate tools to edit JSON-LD object template

-Once you have inserted the markup (= JSON-LD object), save the HTML file.
+In the example code, replace `insert bioschemas annotation here` by the JSON-LD object and save the HTML file.

 ## 1.2 HTML code for a training course page
 Let’s create a new folder called _layouts and have a new empty file called tutorial-course.html inside.
 This is where our HTML template used to render our tutorial will be.